Removal of snakes, possums and pests

 If this doesn’t work, you may need someone to come and remove the possum.
 Many pest controllers are experienced in removing brushtail possums and are licensed to use harmless traps if required.
 However, a trapped possum has to be released within 25m of capture and is often replaced by another nearby possum as soon as it's removed.
 So the above mentioned steps need to be taken in order to prevent the problem from re-occurring.

 For the removal of all non-native pest animals (rats, mice etc) please contact a licensed pest control expert.
-They can be found in the Yellow Pages under ‘pest control’.
+They can be found online or in the Yellow Pages under ‘pest control’.